leonardo-correiamendes/leonardo-correiamendes/README.md

 🎓 French **Computer Science student** (BUT Informatique, IUT Blagnac — 2023–2026)
 💼 Currently an **apprentice at La Poste** as IT Support & Web Developer
-🚀 Looking for an **alternance in Full Stack Development** for engineering school or Master (from September 2026)
+🚀 Looking for an **alternance in Full Stack Development** for engineering school (from September 2026)

 ---